 Rami’s research also indicates that sprouting grains does not reduce phytic acid significantly enough to make them safe for consumption.

-What Are You Going To Do With This Information?
+What Are You Going To Do about Whole Grains?

 I greatly respect Rami Nagel’s work and I think what he is discovering regarding tooth decay and healing tooth and gum problems in general is truly ground breaking.
 Therefore, I plan to adjust the preparation of grains in my own home based on our conversation that is summarized in this post.
 Here’s what I plan to do: